 Practice honesty and manage expectations in marketing.

 One of the biggest sources of customer dissatisfaction is when a service or product does not match up to the customer’s expectations.
 Marketing efforts should be carefully crafted so that nothing is promised that cannot be met.

 Understand your customers.

-People are unique, and understanding them on a personal level is the key to unlocking customer satisfaction.
-Of course, it is impossible for your marketing team and customer service reps to understand each individual with whom they interact, but through collecting and utilizing data, they can better understand their needs and wants, and address them accordingly.
+People are unique and understanding them on a personal level is the key to unlocking customer satisfaction.
+Of course, it is impossible for your marketing team and customer service reps to understand each individual with whom they interact, but through collecting and utilising data, they can better understand their needs and wants, and address them accordingly.

 A lot of this comes down to using the right tools.
 Indeed, perhaps the most important step forward in recent years regarding how to improve customer satisfaction, has been the emergence of cloud-based customer support platforms.

-3. Analyze customer information — through collecting and analyzing customer data, companies are able to make customer service proactive, rather than reactive.
+3. Analyse customer information — through collecting and analysing customer data, companies are able to make customer service proactive, rather than reactive.
 This prevents most common customer service issues.

 4. Cohesive communication across departments — by working with other Salesforce apps, such as marketing and sales, Desk can provide a full view of each customer and make sure that nothing — and no one — is lost in transition.

-5. Manage productivity — it also includes agent productivity tools to help with organization and time management.
+5. Manage productivity — it also includes agent productivity tools to help with organisation and time management.

 Customer satisfaction is about more than just retaining customers.
 It is about taking pride in your brand.
 When your business cares about how to improve customer satisfaction, the results will soon follow.
 Salesforce can offer the most comprehensive customer service experience, creating a business with better results, and a more satisfied customer.
 See how Salesforce can help improve your customer service today by scheduling a free trial.